nathanjchan/predict-handwritten-numbers/README.md

-# Predict Numbers with Machine Learning
+# Predict Handwritten Numbers with Machine Learning
 A set of R scripts that predicts handwritten numbers.
 Uses k-nearest-neighbors machine learning algorithm and can predict numbers with 95% accuracy.

 Hello!
 My name is Nathan Chan.